Homemade Shampoo, Conditioners & Color Enhancers

 Directions:

-• Take a sterile jar of any size and fill half way with your chosen herbs and citrus peels, make sure they are pesticide free.
+- Take a sterile jar of any size and fill half way with chosen herbs and citrus peels, make sure they are pesticide free.

-Spray as much as you need on your hair after washing (first wash off shampoo, shake spray bottle before using), massage into scalp, rinse off.
+Spray on as much as needed after washing (first rinse off soap well, shake spray bottle before using), massage into scalp, rinse off.
 No application of commercial conditioner is needed.

 1 tsp honey